WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/how-to-apply.md

 # How to Apply

+We have three intakes per year - Semester 1 (March to May), Semester 2 (August to October), and Summer (November to February the next year).
+The [intake dates currently available and hours per week are here](intake_dates).

 Due to the volume of students now applying to this internship, to be eligible you must fill out the RCP Student Internship Enrollment form.

 Please provide a resume and cover letter.

 ## Key Questions you should answer in the cover letter